liblava/liblava/doc/Guide.md

 ```

 `create_mesh()` may also initialize color, normal, and UV data automatically.
-However, it will only initialize these if there are correspond `color`,
+However, it will only initialize these if there are corresponding `color`,
 `normal`, and/or `uv` fields defined in the vertex struct.

 By default, all data that can be initialized will be, but if generating any